I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Prep your decoupage paper.

-Since I was using pages from a dictionary, there was no pattern I had to follow.
+Since I was using pages from a dictionary as my decoupage paper, there was no pattern I had to follow.
 What I ended up doing was ripping the pages in random sizes.
-However, if you are following a pattern, you can lay it out beforehand to see where you are going to place it.
+However, if the decoupage paper you are using has a pattern, you can lay it out beforehand to see where and how you are going to place it.

 Apply a layer of the decoupage glue, then add the paper.

-Use a foam brush to apply a thin layer of glue on to the surface.
+Use a foam brush to apply a thin layer of you decoupage glue of choice on to the surface.

-Then, take the paper and apply it to the glue.
+Then, take your decoupage paper and apply it to the glue.
 Use the foam brush to smooth the paper out.

 I worked in small sections since the pieces of paper were fairly small.
 And I used my fingers most of the time to smooth the paper down.